mizma/flatbox/firmwares_atmega32u4/LUFA/README.md

 When you use Sparkfun Qwiik ProMicro 5V, you will need to double-click the reset button to put it into Bootloader.

 I recommend setting up VSCode Arduino plugin.
-If you open this directory with VSCode, it is already set up so all you need to do is run Arduino: Verify from the command pallet.
+If you open this directory with VSCode, it is already set up so all you need to do is run Arduino: Verify from the command pallet (You will still need to install Arduino, Bounce Library and add the LUFA board manager URL before you can run verify).
 The .hex file will be created in the Build folder.

 Take the .hex file and use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) to flash the .hex file.